 This vacuum is 16 inches long but only weighs 3 pounds.
 Four lithium-ion batteries are required to run it and are included with the vacuum.
 Just remember to keep it charged!

-BLACK+DECKER Dustbuster Cordless Handheld Vacuum
+BLACK+DECKER Dustbuster Cordless Handheld Vacuum<

 This Dustbuster comes with a crevice tool, push-in brush, and a high-capacity bagless dirt bowl.
-Reviewers seem to agree that the suction is great for a small machine like this, though run-time is anywhere from 10-15 minutes depending on how steadily you’re running it.
+Reviewers seem to agree that the suction is great for a small machine like this, although run time is anywhere from 10 to 15 minutes, depending on how steadily you’re running it.
+Users state that this battery needs to be plugged in for 3-6 hours and then can be unplugged until its battery life has been depleted from use.
+The internal battery is lithium-ion.

 QYHY Portable 12V Car Vacuum Cleaner

-It has an LED light that illuminates when the vacuum is in use.
-The vacuum can be used as a wet or dry vac.
-It has a high-power motor with reportedly strong suction, and comes with a brush nozzle, an extended hose, and a slot pipette for corners and slots.
+Our final handheld vacuum on the list is this compact 12V corded handheld unit, designed for use in the vehicle detailing profession.
+It has an LED light that illuminates when the vacuum is in use, and it can be used as a wet or dry vac.
+It features a high-power motor with reportedly strong suction and comes with a brush nozzle, an extended hose, and a slot pipette for cleaning corners and slots.
 It also has a washable HEPA filter.

 The 12V power cord is 16.4 feet (yes, FEET) in length!
 This unit weighs only 1.9 pounds but still packs a punch.